Pricci's Free Daily Feature Race Analysis

 column and daily blogs under the "Pricci's Morning Line"

-But we’re taking King Rush to win at 4-1 or greater and keying him first and second in exactas with his main rivals here.
+Taking Dressed To Win at 5-2 or greater and keying her first and second in exactas and trifectas with her main rivals here.

 Written by John Pricci